-He was only 38 years old, but had already written works the novel Eugene Onegin and the poem ‘The Bronze Horseman', for example that would change Russian literature forever.
+He was only 38 years old, but had already written works which had become literary hallmarks, like the novel Eugene Onegin and the poem The Bronze Horseman, for example.
+They would change Russian literature forever.
 In 1925, the apartment was restored and opened to the public.

-His study is exactly as he left it, with his personal belongings on the desk, and its rich library of hundreds of books in several languages.
+His study is exactly as he left it, with his personal belongings on the desk, and his rich library of hundreds of books in several languages.
 Every January 29th, the day of his death, admirers lay flowers at the door.

-Pushkin Apartment Museum
+National Pushkin Museum

-+7 812 571 3531
++7 812 571 3801